HELP FIND EFFECTIVE EARLY TREATMENTS FOR COVID-19

 PANORAMIC is open to everyone with ongoing symptoms of COVID-19 and a positive PCR or Lateral Flow test, regardless of vaccination status.

-You can participate in your own home from anywhere in the UK for the first treatment being tested in panoramic.
+You can participate in your own home from anywhere in the UK.
 No face-to-face visits are required.

 Who is eligible to join PANORAMIC: